Categories

 Which brings us to their mobile app.

-On Google Play Store it is ranked 4.3 stars based on 3.13K reviews.
-Users are reporting various issues with the MTFE trading app, including problems with registration and verification codes, difficulty making deposits, and issues with password resets.
+On Google Play Store, it is ranked 4.3 stars based on 3.13K reviews.
+Users report various issues with the MTFE trading app, including problems with registration and verification codes, difficulty making deposits, and issues with password resetting.

-Some users are also reporting problems with the app’s user interface, including lagging and the lack of features like limit orders.
-Additionally, some users are reporting concerns about the app’s transparency and the possibility of it being a scam.
+Some users also report app interface problems, including lagging and lacking features like limit orders.
+Additionally, some users report concerns about the app’s transparency and the possibility of being a scam.
 There are also complaints about the app freezing accounts and making it difficult to withdraw money.

-On TrustPilot they have 3.2/5 stars (Average) based on 44 reviews.
-Many of the reviews are 1-star ratings, with customers accusing the company of being a scam site that takes people’s money without any accountability.
+On Trustpilot, they have 3.2/5 stars (Average) based on 44 reviews.
+Many reviews are 1-star ratings, with customers accusing the company of being a scam site that takes people’s money without any accountability.

 There are allegations that the company’s agents lure investors into investing more money, and once the money is invested, it is gone with no one to answer queries.
 Furthermore, customers have raised concerns about the company accepting only cryptocurrency as a mode of payment, which is a significant red flag.
 Overall, there is a lot of suspicion surrounding the company, with several people labeling it a Ponzi scheme.